-HEO, ch 6, s 25: A university or higher education institution entitled to award third-cycle qualifications shall determine the subjects in which third-cycle courses and programmes may be offered.
+HEO, ch 6, s 25 A university or higher education institution entitled to award third-cycle qualifications shall determine the subjects in which third-cycle courses and programmes may be offered.

-The board has decided that, following consultation with the vice-chancellor, the faculty board will decide the subjects in which third-cycle courses and programmes will be offered.
+The SLU board has decided that, following consultation with the vice-chancellor, the faculty board will decide the subjects in which third-cycle courses and programmes will be offered.

-Research education subjects:
+Doctoral education subjects:

-- Are based on research subjects with clear publication profile and developed methodology - Have a high enough number of potential deputy supervisors - Have more than one senior scientist that fulfil the criteria for be principal supervisor - Have a research environment with enough depth and scope so that the PhD students will encounter different perspectives and specialisations of the subject - Have external research networks of enough extent and quality - Have a potential to enrol several PhD students in the future
+- are based on research subjects with a clear publishing profile and developed methodology; - o have a critical number of possible assistant supervisors; - have more than one senior researcher who fulfils the criteria for principal supervisors; - have a research environment with sufficient depth and scope so that the doctoral students encounter different perspectives and specialisations in the discipline/field; - o have a critical scope and quality of external research networks; - o have the potential to involve more doctoral students in the future.